newstack-cloud/celerity-docs/docs/applications/resources/celerity-handler.md

 In the Celerity::1 local environment, handlers are loaded into the Celerity runtime in a single process.
 Depending on links and configuration, the handler will be wired up to the appropriate HTTP route, WebSocket route, event source, stream or scheduled trigger.
+In Celerity::1, event sources and datastore streams will flow through Valkey, either as a message sent directly to a stream consumed by the Celerity runtime or to a pub/sub channel in Valkey that the Celerity runtime will be subscribed to indirectly through a stream.
+Events to trigger handlers are configured through the [`celerity/consumer`](./celerity-consumer#celerity1) resource type.

 ### AWS